Protesters rally at Supreme Court as justices hear landmark abortion case - NewsBreak

 Those on opposite sides of the debate were separated more or less by barriers, and police circulated in the crowd and guarded the long flight of court steps, but the protest was peaceful.

-Anne Perdue of Roanoke, Va., said she disagrees and believes that a pregnancy should be carried to full term and that the child should be put up for adoption.
+Anne Perdue of Roanoke said she disagrees and believes that a pregnancy should be carried to full term and that the child should be put up for adoption.
 She said her faith believes that all life is sacred.

 “I feel like God withdraws his favor from our nation when we shed innocent blood,” she said.